jicahoo/storage-lab-setup/README.md

 # Use VMware workstation
 * setup network.
 * VM -> newtork -> host-only,   you will get 192.168.
 IP.
+  * Note: if you have to install pkg to Ubuntu, may need set NAT network firstly to install required package.
 * Use ubuntu